 The raccoons and squirrels and occasional cat with its entrails dragged into the gravel and broken grass make me think of you.
 There is no dignity in dying.

 Rules: In a text post, list ten books that have stayed with you in some way.
 Don’t take but a few minutes, and don’t think too hard — they don’t have to be the “right” or “great” works, just the ones that have touched you.
 Tag ten (or more) friends, including me, so I’ll see…

 - Out of Africa

 - All I Really Need to Know I learned in Kindergarten

 - Into the Wild

 shaunwthompson but I’m not tagging anyone to do it!
 If you want to, go ahead.

-Father’s Day, two months ago today, was the last day I heard your voice.
+Father’s Day, three months ago today, was the last day I heard your voice.
 The last day I watched you inhale without the help of a respirator.
 The last day you looked at me with eyes filled with love instead of fear.